Samuel S. Sumner

-Samuel Storrow Sumner (1842–1937) was a United States Army general during the Spanish–American War, Boxer Rebellion, and Philippine–American War.
+Samuel Storrow Sumner (1842–1937) was a United States Army general who served during the Spanish–American War, Boxer Rebellion, and Philippine–American War.

 Early life

-Sumner was born in Carlisle Barracks, Pennsylvania on February 6, 1842.
-Samuel's name commemorates his father's mentor and friend, Samuel Appleton Storrow (1787–1837), who served as a Judge Advocate in the U. S. Army from 1816 to 1821.
+Sumner was born in Carlisle Barracks, Pennsylvania, on February 6, 1842.
+His name commemorates his father's mentor and friend, Samuel Appleton Storrow (1787–1837), who served as a Judge Advocate in the U.S. Army from 1816 to 1821.

 Civil War service

 He served in the Union army during the Civil War.
-Shortly after the outbreak of the war he was commissioned a 2nd lieutenant in the 2nd Cavalry Regiment on June 11, 1861.
-He was transferred to the 5th Cavalry on August 3, 1861.
+Shortly after the outbreak of the war he was commissioned as a 2nd lieutenant in the 2nd Cavalry Regiment on June 11, 1861.
+He was later transferred to the 5th Cavalry on August 3, 1861.
 For much of the war, he served on the staff of his father, General Edwin V. Sumner.
-He fought at the Battle of Fair Oaks, Virginia on June 1, 1862.
+He participated in the Battle of Fair Oaks, Virginia, on June 1, 1862.

-He was promoted to 1st lieutenant on July 17, 1862 and to aide de camp with the rank of captain on August 20 of the same year.
+He was promoted to 1st lieutenant on July 17, 1862, and to aide-de-camp with the rank of captain on August 20 of the same year.
 He fought at the Battle of Antietam on September 17, 1862.
-He was assigned as a captain in the 5th Cavalry on March 30, 1864.
-He received brevets (honorary promotions) to 1st lieutenant, captain and major during the war for "gallant and meritorious service".
+On March 30, 1864, he was assigned as a captain in the 5th Cavalry.
+During the war, he received brevets (honorary promotions) to 1st lieutenant, captain, and major for "gallant and meritorious service".

 Post Civil War

 After the war's end, Sumner stayed in the army and served in the cavalry during the Indian Wars as did his brother Civil War brevet brigadier general Edwin Vose Sumner, Jr. He was promoted to major of the 8th Cavalry on April 2, 1879.
-He received a brevet to lieutenant colonel on February 27, 1890 for "gallant service in action against Indians at Summit Springs, Colorado on 11 July 1869.
-He was promoted to lieutenant colonel of the 6th Cavalry on February 18, 1891 and to colonel in command of the 6th Cavalry on May 23, 1896.
+He received a brevet to lieutenant colonel on February 27, 1890, for "gallant service in action against Indians at Summit Springs, Colorado on 11 July 1869.
+He was promoted to lieutenant colonel of the 6th Cavalry on February 18, 1891, and to colonel in command of the 6th Cavalry on May 23, 1896.